-At December 31, 2012, the Company had \$146.8 million of deferred tax assets relating to net operating loss carryforwards, tax credit carryforwards and other temporary differences, which are available to reduce income taxes in future years.
+At December 31, 2015, the Company had \$124.2 million of deferred tax assets worldwide relating to net operating loss carryforwards, tax credit carryforwards and other temporary differences, which are available to reduce income taxes in future years.
 A valuation allowance must be established when it is "more likely than not" that all or a portion of deferred tax assets will not be realized.
 A review of all available positive and negative evidence needs to be considered, including a company's performance, the market environment in which the company operates, length of carryback and carryforward periods, existing sales backlog, and projections of future operating results.
 Where there are cumulative losses in recent years there is a strong presumption that a valuation allowance is needed.
 This presumption can be overcome in very limited circumstances.

-The Company is in a three year cumulative loss position in the United States.
-As a result, the Company maintains a 100% valuation allowance for entities in those tax jurisdictions to reduce the carrying value of deferred tax assets to zero.
+The Company maintains a 100% domestic valuation allowance reducing the carrying value of the deferred tax assets in the United States to zero.
 The Company will continue to maintain a full valuation allowance for those tax assets until sustainable future levels of profitability are evident.
-Changes in the valuation allowance in 2012 and 2011 were attributable to changes in the composition of temporary differences and changes in net operating loss carryforwards.
+Changes in the valuation allowance in 2015 and 2014 were attributable to changes in the composition of temporary differences and changes in net operating loss carryforwards.
+The remaining net deferred tax asset on the consolidated balance sheet represents the balances related to the activities of the foreign subsidiaries.

-At December 31, 2012, the Company has federal and state net operating loss carryforwards of approximately \$89.3 million and foreign net operating loss carryforwards of approximately \$1.9 million expiring principally between 2013 and 2032.
+At December 31, 2015, the Company has federal and state net operating loss carryforwards of \$327.1 million and foreign net operating loss carryforwards of \$3.4 million, expiring principally between 2016 and 2034.

-The Company has research and development and other tax credit carryforwards of approximately \$21.8 million at December 31, 2012 that can be used to reduce future federal and state income tax liabilities.
-These tax credit carryforwards expire principally between 2022 and 2028.
-In addition, the Company has foreign tax credit carryforwards of approximately \$5.0 million at December 31, 2012 that are available to reduce future U.S. income tax liabilities subject to certain limitations.
-These foreign tax credit carryforwards expire between 2013 and 2016.
+The Company has research and development and other tax credit carryforwards of \$16.7 million at December 31, 2015 that can be used to reduce future federal and state income tax liabilities.
+These tax credit carryforwards expire principally between 2016 and 2028.
+In addition, the Company has foreign tax credit carryforwards of \$3.6 million at December 31, 2015 that are available to reduce future U.S. income tax liabilities subject to certain limitations.
+These foreign tax credit carryforwards expire in 2016.

-It is Company policy to provide taxes for the total anticipated tax impact of the undistributed earnings of our wholly-owned foreign subsidiaries', as such earnings are not expected to be reinvested indefinitely.
-The Company anticipates that US tax resulting from remitting such earnings will be off-set by net operating loss or credit carryforwards to the extent available.
+It is Company policy to provide taxes for the total anticipated tax impact of the undistributed earnings of our wholly-owned foreign subsidiaries, as such earnings are not expected to be reinvested indefinitely.
+The Company anticipates that U.S. tax resulting from remitting such earnings will be off-set by net operating loss or credit carryforwards to the extent available.
 In addition, the Company does not anticipate incurring a foreign withholding tax on remitting such earnings since it does not intend to remit the earnings as dividends.

 The Company and its subsidiaries file income tax returns in the U.S. federal jurisdiction and various states and foreign jurisdictions.
-The Company and most foreign subsidiaries are subject to income tax examinations by tax authorities for all years dating back to 2001.
+The Company and most foreign subsidiaries are subject to income tax examinations by tax authorities for all years dating back to 2005.
 The Company's policy is to recognize interest related to unrecognized tax benefits as interest expense and penalties as operating expenses.
 The Company believes that it has appropriate support for the income tax positions taken and to be taken on its tax returns and that its accruals for tax liabilities are adequate for all open years based on an assessment of many factors including past experience and interpretations of tax law applied to the facts of each matter.